deder01/personalsite/README.md

 # But what is on here
 That is yet TBD.
-Gotta get things up and running with django/heroku, then we'll focus on content ;)
+Gotta get things up and running with django/heroku, then we'll focus on content ;)  Probably something from Thailand you would think...